helsingborg-stad/haffa-backend/README.md

 ## Integrations

-haffa-baclkend works with different storage and service providers including in memory, disk and MongoDB.
+haffa-backend works with different storage and service providers including in memory, disk and MongoDB.

 Check out our [integration guide](./integrations/readme.md) for more info.